wallee-payment/plentymarkets/README.md

 # plentymarkets
 Wallee integration for the plentymarkets E-Commerce-ERP.
-You have the option to install this plugin via the git integration inside plentymarkets and just add the URL to this repository or you installt he plugin via the [plentymarkets marketplace](https://app-wallee.com/en/processors)
+You have the option to install this plugin via the git integration inside plentymarkets and just add the URL to this repository or you install the plugin via the [Plentymarkets Marketplace](https://app-wallee.com/en/processors).

 # Connect to your Payment Service Provider via wallee

 With the wallee payment hub you are able to connect to a big selection of payment processors and payment method through a standardized interface.
-In other words this plugin will solve all your payment hassel.
+In other words: this plugin will solve all your payment hassel.
 Once the plugin is installed you can easily select the payment processors of your choice and start processing payments.  wallee is PCI certified.
 The connectivity allows you to process payments via credit cards as well as any other form of alternative payments.
 You can also process invoices, wallee creates the invoices and you are able to also create your dunning flow and processes.
-An extensive list of all integrated payment processors can be foundon our [payment processor page](https://marketplace.plentymarkets.com/).
+An extensive list of all integrated payment processors can be found on our [payment processor page](https://marketplace.plentymarkets.com/).

 Your client will be redirected to the wallee payment page at the end of the process.
 The payment page can be fully styled according your needs.

 Beside Processing payments we also solve a lot of other problems for you like:

-* Scale with a few clicks and add addional payment providirs or invoice processors
+* Scale with a few clicks and add additional payment providers or invoice processors
-* Creating your indivudualized invoice documents and packing slips
+* Creating your individualized invoice documents and packing slips
 * Automatically print documents via the cloud
-* Define your own dunning process for invoices that you process your self
+* Define your own dunning process for invoices that you process yourself
 * Automatically send reminder via post with our pingen.com integration

 And many more features.